krsch/prompt-guesser/docs/domain_architecture_developer_guide.md

       throw new Error("Invalid vote index");
     if (state.votingDeadline && this.at > state.votingDeadline) throw new Error("Voting deadline passed");

-    const votes = await gateway.appendVote(this.roundId, this.playerId, this.promptIndex);
+    const votes = await gateway.appendVote(this.roundId, this.playerId, this.promptIndex, this.at);

     const allVoted = votes >= state.players.length;
     const timedOut = !!state.votingDeadline && this.at >= state.votingDeadline;